The Witcher season 2 has finally a release date – two years after season 1

 The Witcher Season 2 premieres December 17! pic.twitter.com/8GXtt6adT7July 9, 2021

 Season 2 will take Geralt and Ciri to Kaer Morhen, home of the Witchers, and introduce us to some of Geralt's brothers-in-arms.
-The Witcher season 1 released back in December 2019, so it's been a two-year wait for the Netflix fantasy drama to return.
+The Witcher season 1 released back on December 20, 2019, so it's been a two-year wait for the Netflix fantasy drama to return.

+A few more details were revealed about the show, including some new images of what's to come.
+Joey Batey's return as the bard Jaskier was teased:

+Your wishes (and demands) for new Jaskier content have been granted.
+Here's a preview of the bard in Season 2. #WitcherCon pic.twitter.com/E0UYw2qpazJuly 9, 2021